Was the Greco-Persian Wars Manufactured by the Greeks?

 A mosaic in the Jewish Quarter representing the 12 Tribes of Israel, including the Danites (CC BY 2.0)

 The elders of Dan sought a means to acquire more territory.
-However, Joshua 19:47 suggests that they were not militarily capable on their own to push out the Canaanites along the coast.
+However, Joshua 19:47 suggests they were not militarily capable of pushing out the Canaanites along the coast.
 While the elders probably considered asking their kin to assist them in their endeavor to expand further, the Israelite tribes around Dan had problems of their own.
 Because of this, they understandably refrained from any military action that could jeopardize their holdings.
 This would change when the Philistines arrived.

 Philistines, or Peleset, captives of the Egyptians, from a graphic wall relief at Medinet Habu.
 Circa 1185-52 BC, during the reign of Ramesses III.